Back to Blog

 What happens when an app is not in winget or a Linux repository?

-That is the catalog's core case.
-The AI web search locates the official vendor source, the entry lands as needs-review, and once verified it deploys through hub-distributed installers with an approved script and is tracked for new releases via the catalog_version_update trigger.
+That is the catalog's main case.
+The AI web search locates the official vendor source and the entry lands as needs-review.
+Once verified, it deploys through hub-distributed installers with an approved script and is tracked for new releases via the catalog_version_update trigger.

 ET Ducky